• Skip to primary navigation

 • Water: Mixed with flour to thicken the sauce.

-• Milk: Added to the flour and water mixture for the sauce.
+• Skim Milk: Added to the flour and water mixture for the sauce.

-• White Cheese: To make the casserole cheesy and delicious!
-I like Swiss or white cheddar, but any will do!
+• Reduced Fat Shredded Mozzarella Cheese: To make the casserole cheesy and delicious!

 Step-By-Step Instructions